-- The Bourne Legacy has Aaron remove a tracking device in his hip once he realized he was being targeted as part of The Purge.
+- The Bourne Series.
+The Bourne Legacy has Aaron remove a Tracking Device in his hip once he realized he was being targeted as part of The Purge.
 This is done swiftly out in the Alaskan wilderness and it looked quite painful.
 It was later established that the "chems" Aaron and the other operatives take are designed to either delude or help them to ignore pain.

 - Subverted in the film version of The Fugitive, as Kimble had to stitch up an injury sustained in the bus crash and was seen sticking in a needle before doing the procedure.
 It still evokes the trope in how he is performing surgery on himself.

 - In Little Shop of Horrors, Orin, the sadistic dentist, only uses laughing gas for himself.

 - Subverted in The Martian.
 Mark Watney gives himself local anesthetics, but removes the piece of his biomonitor before they take effect.

 - Tank Girl.
 Kesslee has lost his arm and suffered severe damage to his face.
 His doctor offers him a shot to make him comfortable.

 Kesslee: No painkillers.
 Do I make myself clear, Doctor?